jano7/executor/README.md

 runner.run(tradeIdA, task); // execution starts when the previous task for tradeIdA completes
 ```
-In the example above the key is a trade ID.
+In the example above the key is a Trade ID.
 Tasks for a particular Trade ID are executed sequentially but they do not
-block tasks for other Trade IDs.
+block tasks for other Trade IDs (unless the tasks are blocked by the underlying executor).

 Please note the Key needs to correctly implement `hashCode` and `equals` methods as the implementation relies on
 `HashMap`.

-If you need to provide an [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) you
+If you require an [Executor](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/Executor.html) you can use
-can use `KeySequentialExecutor` instead of `KeySequentialRunner` which accepts `Runnable` delegating `hashCode` and
+`KeySequentialExecutor` instead of `KeySequentialRunner` which accepts `Runnable` delegating its `hashCode` and
 `equals` methods to the key.
 ```
 KeySequentialExecutor executor = new KeySequentialExecutor(underlyingExecutor);

-Runnable keyRunnable = new KeyRunnable<>(tradeIdA, task); // helper class delegating hashCode and equals to the key
+Runnable runnable = new KeyRunnable<>(tradeIdA, task); // helper class delegating hashCode and equals to the key

-executor.execute(keyRunnable);
+executor.execute(runnable);
 ```
 The complete example can be found [here](src/test/java/com/jano7/executor/Example.java).
 ## Maven Dependency